Xclo/cf-test-harness/README.md

 For e.g.
 - Java App - able to deploy the java app and run the app using the buildpack specified in the Manifest /cftest/status -> Up/Down
-- Java App - able to deploy the java app and scale up and down the app /cftest/scale My SQL CRUD - /cftest/crud
+- Java App - able to deploy the java app and scale up and down the app /cftest/scale
+- mySQL CRUD - /cftest/crud